Praharx/Praharx/README.md

 curious about how things work. interested in web3, security and ai.

-Currently hanging around with solana ;)
+skills: Rust, anchor, & solana client-side.